Back to Reality (Red Dwarf): Production

 "Back to Reality" was the first script written for series 5, and it was thought of at the time that this would be the final series as there looked like there would be a cast availability problem: Chris Barrie was starring in the increasingly popular sitcom Brittas Empire, while Robert Llewellyn was appearing in Red Dwarf USA, a Red Dwarf pilot commissioned by American production company NBC, with the possibility of being committed to that for several years.

 Although the budget for the series had increased, certain sets were still able to double for different scenes.
 The corridors of the holoship, from the episode of the same name, were adapted for the Artificial Reality suite.

 The interiors of the SSS Esperanto were filmed at Sunbury Pumphouse, and were the only scenes directed by Juliet May.

 Several model shots of the Despair Squid were filmed but it was decided that they did not work well.
 Instead, a superimposed shadow was used to illustrate the squid closing in on Starbug.

 Lenny Von Dohlen, known for appearing in Twin Peaks, agreed to appear as a policeman after speaking with former guest star Frances Barber (who appeared in the series 3 episode, "Polymorph", as the Jenny Mutant).
 The episode also featured a new Red Dwarf crew for the new Artificial Reality game.
 Anastasia Hille, in her first-ever TV role, played Kochanski, David Lemkin played the Cat, Julian Lyon played Rimmer, John Sharian played Lister and Scott Charles Bennett played Kryten.
 Timothy Spall and Marie McCarthy played two employees, a staff worker named Andy and a nurse, respectively, attending to the 'Red Dwarf Total Immersion Video Game'.

+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup.

 Reception

-The episode was originally broadcast on the British television channel BBC2 on 26 March 1992 in the 9:00p.m. time slot, and is generally considered to be one of the best of the entire series' run.
-It has been described as a "classic episode [that] questions our certainty about what is real.
+The episode was originally broadcast on the British television channel BBC2 on 26 March 1992.

+It topped the Red Dwarf Smegazine poll of all 30 then-existing episodes in 1992.
+At the end of 1992 the episode helped the fifth series gain a nomination for an International Emmy Award.

+Reviewed in 2005 for its DVD release, David Blair said that it was "one of the best and most clever episodes ever made—here we see the birth of Dwane Dibbly—'nuff said."

+A 2010 book described it as a "classic episode [that] questions our certainty about what is real.
 It has us believing that what we thought was real was only a simulation of dream, only to reveal later on that the waking up was actually a falling asleep."
-Another review said that it was "one of the best and most clever episodes ever made—here we see the birth of Dwane Dibbly—'nuff said."
-Rob Grant has described this episode as one of his favourites: "that was a show I was sorta in the director's chair for and personally it's a gobsmackingly good show in terms of RD shows."

-At the end of 1992 the episode helped the fifth series gain a nomination for an International Emmy Award, and in 1995, following a BBC viewers vote, it was repeated on 22 December 1995 as 'The Best-Ever Red Dwarf'.
+Writing in 2017, Sophie Davies of CultBox said the episode "frequently tops lists of the greatest Red Dwarf episodes and it isn't difficult to see why."
+Tom Salisky, writing in his 2024 book about the show, said that the episode "is one hell of a big swing and it's pulled off exceptionally well", and concludes "This is a truly incredible half hour of television, doing far more with the format than I’d ever believed was possible."